 1. Does the intraoral dental sensor need to be compatible with my x-ray unit?
 Typically, you do not need to worry about compatibility between your intraoral dental sensor and your intraoral x-ray unit as most sensors will work with most x-ray units.
-While the optimal settings on that intraoral x-ray unit may vary somewhat for that particular sensor, this is easily adjustable.
+While the optimal settings on that intraoral x-ray unit may vary somewhat for that particular sensor (e.g. using handheld x-rays), this is easily adjustable.
 Therefore, a sensor will work with almost any intraoral x-ray unit.

 3. Can I move my sensors between rooms?
 Absolutely.
 Most modern sensors have simple connections to the USB port of a PC.

 5. Can I use any sensor with my current imaging software?
 As mentioned above, the answer to this question depends not only on the system you are using, but also on what’s important to you.
-Typically, using any sensor with any imaging software results in one of three common scenarios:
+Typically, plugging a sensor into a PC that uses another imaging software results in one of three common scenarios:

 Scenario One: the imaging software cannot accept the image captured by the sensor.
 The sensor will not work with the software.

-Scenario Two: the imaging software can capture the image, but the software will not offer any “capture automation” capabilities.
-Specifically, during a multi-image study, the user may have to click to accept each image in the software before moving to the next position.
+Scenario Two: the imaging software can capture the image, but the software will not offer any “capture automation” capabilities for that sensor.
+For example, during a multi-image study, the user may have to click to accept each image in the software before moving to the next position.
 Sometimes, the user may also have to manually rotate and place the images in the correct charting position.

 6. I would like to (or need to) change my imaging software.
 Does my imaging software need to work with my practice management software?
-First, it’s worth mentioning that the imaging software can operate independently from the practice management system.
+The communication between the imaging software and the practice management software is typically referred to as a “bridge” (see image above).
+First, it’s worth mentioning that the imaging software can operate independently from the practice management system (i.e. without a bridge).
 However, if they do work together, there are some workflow advantages to this.
-Typically, “working together” means two things:
+Typically, the bridge offers two things: